 (a) Table includes 1,050,778 PRPUs, which represents the target number of PRPUs granted as of December 31, 2020, including 486,611 PRPUs granted during the year ended December 31, 2020.
-The weighted average grant date fair values for PRPUs and other profits interest participation rights outstanding as of January 1, 2020 and those granted during the year ended December 31, 2020 were, in each case, the same for PRPUs and other profits interest participation rights outstanding as of PRPUs and other profits interest participation rights.
+The weighted average grant date fair values for PRPUs and other profits interest participation rights outstanding as of January 1, 2020 and those granted during the year ended December 31, 2020 were, in each case, the same for PRPUs and other profits interest participation rights.
 The weighted average grant date fair values for PRPUs and other profits interest participation rights outstanding as of December 31, 2020 were \$40.61 and \$40.30, respectively.